mittalyash01/webdriverio-appium-JS/README.md

 ### AWS Device Farm
 AWS Device Farm is an application testing service that lets you improve the quality of your web and mobile apps by testing them across an extensive range of desktop browsers and real mobile devices; without having to provision and manage any testing infrastructure.
 The service enables you to run your tests concurrently on multiple desktop browsers or real devices to speed up the execution of your test suite, and generates videos and logs to help you quickly identify issues with your app.

 Unfortunately, AWS device farm currently doesn't support WebDriverIo native app executions.
 It supports only desktop broswer testing.
-Please refer to [docs]: (https://webdriver.io/docs/wdio-aws-device-farm-service/)
+Please refer to [docs](https://webdriver.io/docs/wdio-aws-device-farm-service/)

 ### Shortcoming